When you search for ‘passive income ideas‘ online, you’re bombarded with endless listicles promising quick and easy riches, like:

 First off, creating good quality affiliate content is time-consuming.
 We’re not talking about slapping a few links into your existing blog posts.

 To do this right, you need to create in-depth reviews, comparison articles, and buyer’s guides.
-Each piece can take hours, if not days, to research, write, and optimize (personally, I find writing commercial content incredibly tedious and don’t do it often enough).
+Each piece can take hours, if not days, to research, write, and optimize (personally, I find writing commercial blog content incredibly tedious and hence I don’t do it often enough).

 Yes, AI can help you create content, but Google is becoming wise to crappy regurgitated affiliate content.
 Now, it has to be original and unique.